-- CHESTER ELSON-Assistant Professor of Calisthenics, Games, and Supervision of Physical Education. - EVERETT CASE-Assistant Professor of Courses in Theory and Practice of Basketball. - CHARLES L. BELLES-Assistant Professor of Health Education.
+CHESTER ELSON-Assistant Professor of Calisthenics, Games, and Supervision of Physical Education.

+EVERETT CASE-Assistant Professor of Courses in Theory and Practice of Basketball.

 The great demand on the part of parents, that all children should have the same opportunities in training for health and physical development, created an unusual demand for well trained physical education teachers.
 To meet the rapidly growing need a well organized Physical Education Department was inaugurated at C. N. C. in 1930.
 The Department has grown very rapidly and is accredited to give a license for the teaching of Physical Education.